Satanic Panic (film)

 Satanic Panic is a 2019 American comedy horror film directed by Chelsea Stardust, based on a screenplay written by novelist Grady Hendrix and adapted from a story created by Hendrix and Ted Geoghegan.
 It is a Fangoria production.

+In the film, a virgin girl working for a pizza delivery service is captured by a cult.
+They want to use her womb to summon Baphomet, but would-be-rapists have their own agenda about the girl.

 The film had its world premiere at the Overlook Film Festival on May 31, 2019.
 It was released in the United States to limited theaters and VOD platforms on September 6, 2019, by RLJE Films.
 It received mixed reviews from critics.

 Plot

 Samantha "Sam" Craft's first day as a pizza delivery girl is going poorly, as customers aren't giving her tips.
 When she is assigned a delivery in the affluent Mill Basin neighborhood, she is hopeful that her luck will change.
 However, the delivery recipient, Gary Neumieir, also stiffs Sam on a tip.
 Frustrated and needing gas money, Sam enters the mansion to demand a tip.
 Inside, she inadvertently interrupts the secret gathering of a satanic coven led by Danica Ross.
 The coven, which includes Gary Neumieir and his wife Gypsy, capture Sam after they realize she is a virgin.

 Sam awakens to find herself held captive with Danica's disgruntled husband, Samuel.
 Samuel explains that the coven plans to summon the demon Baphomet but needs a virgin's womb to do so.
 After Sam reveals that she is a virgin, Samuel says that he can save their lives by taking her virginity and tries to sexually assault her.
 Sam fights back.
 Samuel pulls a gun but accidentally fatally shoots himself as Sam escapes outside.

 Sam flees down the street to another mansion, where her pleas for help are answered by a babysitter, Kristen.
 However, Sam soon discovers that the babysitter is in league with the coven.
 Fleeing upstairs, Sam encounters Kristen's sister Michelle, who attacks Sam with a strap-on dildo drill.
 Sam avoids the attack and Michelle accidentally impales her sister, before electrocuting herself when the drill punctures wiring in a wall.

 Sam hears cries for help from a bedroom, and she enters to find Judi Ross, the daughter of coven leader Danica, hogtied on the bed.
 Danica had originally intended Judi to be the coven's virginal sacrifice, but after discovering that Judi had had sex to avoid this fate, Danica ordered Judi to be killed.
 Sam frees Judi and calls 911, but the call redirects to the coven, so the girls again flee.